aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/index.md

 <p class="card-section-h2">Welcome to AIT-3</p>

 The Aptos Incentivized Testnet-3 (AIT-3) is a rewards program for any Aptos community member.
-All you need is an interest in becoming an Aptos node operator, and be willing and capable to test our new staking and node reputation frameworks.
+All you need is an interest in becoming an Aptos validator node operator, and be willing and capable to test the new features.

+## Key AIT-3 dates

 :::tip **Key AIT-3 dates:**
 *All dates and times shown are for Pacific Time, year 2022.*